About the Program

 instruction leading to knowledge of criminal justice history and development, comprehension of criminological theories, cognition of criminal law and procedures, and proficiency with the practical application of criminal justice processes.

-- Registration for Fall 2014 will begin on April 7th.
+- Rick Mackey will be offering CRJ 104: Introduction to Administration of Justice online this summer.
+This class will begin July 10th and end on August 21st.
+Registration for Summer and Fall 2014 began on April 7th.
 Many online and interactive Criminal Justice classes are available.
 See your advisor for details.

 |*PDF files require the Adobe Reader for your browser, available free from Adobe.|